mrhashcoder/hosman-frontend/README.md

 # hosman-frontend
-Frontenb Built in React + Redux for HosMan Project.
+Frontend Built in React + Redux for HosMan Project.